 Lastly, the resort does not offer room service of any kind.
 Drinks or food are not delivered to the rooms but you can get an ice bucket for the drinks.

-Review of Lizard Island resort – The facilities and activities
+The facilities and activities

 Lizard Island itself was the main attraction when coming here.
 The beauty of the clearest waters and the white sand beaches around the resort or the island were of Great Barrier Reef standing and this was the best part of the trip.
 Although Lizard Island is a protected national and marine park and not a private island, very few visitors make it all the way here and you are likely to find them at the larger beaches and farther away from the shore because of low tides.
 It is this remoteness and the stunning waters around the island that justify a visit, knowing of all the other considerations mentioned above.
 Sharks can be seen just off the shore, like we did on our way back from the diving trip.